-Just ahead of his 'no' vote Monday on raising the debt ceiling, Gowdy said House Speaker John Boehner "has done the best job he can negotiating with himself –- which is what he's been doing for the past six months.
+Just ahead of his "no" vote Monday on raising the debt ceiling, Gowdy said Boehner "has done the best job he can negotiating with himself — which is what he's been doing for the past six months.
 But you've got to vote the conscience of your constituents."

 Last week, freshman Rep. Joe Walsh (R-IL), in office for barely seven months, had harsh words for 28-year congressional veteran and former GOP presidential nominee Sen. John McCain (R-AZ).

 "Folks like Sen. John McCain have been in this town for too long, and they're the ones who have gotten us into this mess year after year after year," the Illinois congressman told CNN.
 "Folks like him ... have no clue as to the troubles Americans are going through right now.
 They don't understand this crisis anymore."